fuglaro/remoteVCC/README.md

   * End-to-end encryption for all data streaming including display and input between Client and Host (DTLS-SRTP with WebRTC).
 Note that the Router (if used) needs to be trusted for the initiating key exchange.
   * Enforced Digital Certificate based authentication of the Host or Router.

-* **Host Login Sxpport**: Optionally allow new login sessions with the host's user login credentials, which must be provided by the client.
+* **Host Login Support**: Optionally allow new login sessions with the host's user login credentials, which must be provided by the client.
 If the host supports multiple active virtual sessions, these can be requested by the client.
 Connections to active sessions from different users are denied.
 Must be run as admin.

 * **Access Keys**:
   * A persistent access key is created and must be provided by the client connection to have access granted.
 This can be provided in the connection URL itself but this may not be secure if connecting from a browser on a public access computer.